Life on the Long White Cloud

 day 15: Queenstown, Your Way

-Often called the adventure capital of New Zealand, Queenstown offers everything from jet boating and bungy jumping to quiet lakeside walks and long café lunches—and today is entirely yours to shape.
+The adventure capital of New Zealand, Queenstown offers everything from jet boating and bungy jumping to lakeside walks and lingering lunches.
 Set beside Lake Wakatipu and framed by the Remarkables, the town invites both adrenaline and stillness in equal measure.
-You might visit nearby Arrowtown, ride the gondola for alpine views, enjoy a scenic cruise, browse galleries and shops, or simply linger over coffee and Central Otago wine beside the water.
-This evening, we gather for a farewell dinner, reflecting on the landscapes and shared experiences that shaped our journey across Aotearoa.
+You might visit nearby Arrowtown, ride the gondola for alpine views, browse galleries and shops, or simply linger over coffee and Central Otago wine beside the water.
+This evening, we gather for a farewell celebration, cruising aboard the historic TSS Earnslaw to Walter Peak High Country Farm for a gourmet dinner amid award-winning gardens and stunning lake and mountain views.

 day 16: Haere Rā (Go well)